-After a few weeks of patient crock-watching, your Mother will make her first appearance.
-She arrives wearing a hazy grayish veil that forms on the surface of the wine.
-Now it is incumbent upon you to continue to provide her the fresh air and breathing room to bear vinegar.
-A linen napkin, cheesecloth, or any porous material can be tied loosely over the mouth of the crock in order to provide ingress to oxygen while preventing the intrusion of unwanted insects.
+After a few weeks your Mother will make her first appearance in the crock.
+Wearing a hazy grayish veil, she will drape herself upon the surface of the wine.
+To keep her healthy you must now provide her plenty of fresh air and breathing room.
+To this end, a linen napkin, or cheesecloth can be tied loosely over the mouth of the crock.
+This will provide easy ingress to oxygen while also preventing the intrusion of flying insects.

-Keep offering your Mother a glass or two of wine each week, but don’t go overboard.
-Too much at once will weaken her mothering skills.
-Most importantly, never give your Mother any sweet or fortified wines (such as port, sherry, etc.), as this will delay or even prevent the blessed event.
+Keep offering your Mother a small glass of wine each week.
+Don’t go overboard.
+Too much wine at once will weaken her maternal instinct.
+Most importantly, never give your Mother any sweet or fortified wines (such as port, sherry, etc.), as this can delay or even prevent the transformation of wine to vinegar.

-Over the coming weeks your mother will swell with new life, thickening protectively as she prepares to defend her brood of bacteria from the onslaught of the elements.
-A healthy Mother must be pretty thick-skinnedand will swell with some rapidity.
-In fact, someone with way too much free time on their hands once calculated that a typical Mother thickens at a rate of roughly 1.25 inches per year.
+Over the coming weeks your mother will thicken protectively to defend her brood of bacteria from the impact of the elements.
+Someone with way too much free time on their hands once actually calculated that a typical Mother thickens at a rate of roughly 1.25 inches per year.

-After a couple of months of thickening and nurturing the bacteria in the crock, the Mother becomes exhausted.
-She sinks to the bottom of the crock and a new “skin” will begin to form at the surface.
-Once your Mother has hit “crock-bottom” so to speak, she can be removed to a new crock with some fresh (stale) wine to start a new batch.
-The newly-weaned vinegar remaining in the crock can now be strained through a folded piece of cheesecloth and stored in a clean glass bottle until fully mature.
+After a few months your Mother will weaken and begin to sink to the bottom of the crock.
+Once your Mother has hit “crock-bottom”, so to speak, she can be moved to a new crock with some fresh wine in order to begin a new batch of vinegar,.
+Or, she can simply be discarded altogether.
+The newly-orphaned vinegar left in the crock now needs only to be quickly strained through a folded piece of cheesecloth and stored in a clean glass bottles.